alichtman/deadbolt/README.md

 ### `macOS`

-If you're running `macOS`, install `deadbolt` with Homebrew:
+If you're running `macOS`, install `deadbolt` from [GitHub Releases](https://github.com/alichtman/deadbolt/releases).

+If you have an Mac with an M-series chip, the `arm64` version is recommended.
+If you're not sure, the `x86_64` version will work on all Macs, but be extremely slow.

+You can also install `deadbolt` using `brew`, however, [the recipe](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/d/deadbolt.rb) may not be up-to-date.

 ```bash
 $ brew install --cask deadbolt
 ```

-You can also download a `.dmg` file from [GitHub Releases](https://github.com/alichtman/deadbolt/releases).

 ### Windows